-Whist your neighbours will have their own reasons for wishing to develop their site/property, you clearly would like to ensure your home, or commercial property is protected against adverse impact from the loss of light.
+Your neighbours will have their own reasons for wishing to develop their site/property, but understandably you want to ensure your home or commercial property is protected against adverse impact from the loss of light.
 A right-to-light injury may be inflicted if your neighbour develops or extends their property, blocking the natural light to your property.

-However, the most common way for a property to have a Right to Light is by having gained it via The Prescription Act 1832.
-To acquire this right, in very simple terms, your window openings need to have been present (and unobstructed) for 20 years.
-If your window openings are not quite yet 20 years old, but have been there for 19 years and 1 day, or more, you will acquire a right to light at Year 20.
+However, the most common way for a property to have a Right to Light is by gaining it via The Prescription Act of 1832.
+To acquire this right, in very simple terms, your window openings must have been present (and unobstructed) for 20 years.
+If your window openings are not quite yet 20 years old but have been there for 19 years and 1 day, or more, you will acquire a right to light at Year 20.